Grimscythe1983/pyInspect/README.md

 Overview:
 Creates a html file that contains all (almost) information about your .py code's classes and their methods.
-All information is extracted from the docstrings and from comment's in case of __init__ method's variables.
+All information is extracted from the docstrings and from comments in case of __init__ method's variables.

 Usage:
  - First, if you do not have EasyGui(c).
 Get it here https://sourceforge.net/projects/easygui/